kb1vc/SoDaRadio/README.md

 particular reason that it couldn't run on any Linux release that is clean enough to compile and run the UHD utilities that come with the Ettus software.

+Interested in more detail?
+Take a look at the [documentation here](docs/index.html).

 ## Getting SoDaRadio